 We have a Technical 2nd Line dashboard showing a high level overview of the state of the GOV.UK environments.
 You can also install our Chrome extension if you want a permanently visible overview.
-You will need to be on the VPN if accessing from home.
+You will need to be connected to the GDS VPN if accessing from home.

 We use Icinga to monitor our platform across our environments (CI/Integration, Staging, Production) and alert us when things go wrong.
 Many alerts have corresponding documentation in our GOV.UK developer docs, detailing how to respond.
 Read more about Icinga.

 If you see critical alerts that aren’t easily solved, start a thread in the #govuk-2ndline-tech Slack channel.